apache/apex-core/operators/dedup/dedup_operator_documentation.md

     establish the end goal of deciding whether a tuple is a duplicate of some earlier tuple, or is a unique tuple.
-2.  **Bucket Store** - This is responsible for storing the unique tuples as supplied by the Deduper and storing them into Buckets.
-It also takes care of persisting this data on the HDFS.
+2.  **Bucket Store** - This is responsible for storing the unique tuples as supplied by the Deduper and storing them into Buckets in HDFS.
-3.  **Bucket Manager** - Since, all of the data cannot be stored in memory, this component is responsible for loading and unloading of the buckets to and from the memory.
-Again, this functions as needed and loads the buckets requested by the Deduper.
+3.  **Bucket Manager** - Since, all of the data cannot be stored in memory, this component is responsible for loading and unloading of the buckets to and from the memory as requested by the Deduper.

 This was a very small introduction to the functioning of the Deduper.
 Following sections will go into more detail on each of the components.